Morrisma14/Giphy/README.md

 # GifTastic

-`GIPHY API used to make a dynamic web page that populates with gifs of actors`
+`GIPHY API used to make a dynamic web page that populates with gifs of actors.`

 ## How to Use
 - Click on an actors name to see some of their gifs!